 I am the Eliot Horowitz Assistant Professor of Computer Science at Brown University, where I co-lead the Brown Visual Computing group.
-My research sits at the intersection of computer graphics, artificial intelligence, and machine learning: I build intelligent machines that understand the visual world and help people be visually creative.
-Much of my group's current work focuses on analyzing, synthesizing, and manipulating 3D scenes and the 3D objects that comprise them.
+My research sits at the intersection of computer graphics, artificial intelligence, and machine learning—especially how AI and ML tools can make the process of creating graphics content easier, more accessible, and more enjoyable.
+I'm particularly interested in technologies for creating, manipulating, and analyzing 3D shapes and scenes, and these days I'm excited about neurosymbolic methods for doing so (combining the best aspects of procedural models and deep neural networks).
 My research is funded by gifts from Adobe, Autodesk, Pixar, and NVIDIA, as well as grants from DARPA and the National Science Foundation, including an NSF CAREER Award.

 I received my PhD from Stanford University, where I worked with Pat Hanrahan in the Graphics Lab and with Noah Goodman in the Computation and Cognition Lab.
 I received my undergraduate degree from the University of California, Berkeley.